Can Fulham buck trend to stay in Premier League?

 BBC Radio London's Jamie Reid believes Fulham could make it "third time lucky" and stay up if they add the right reinforcements next season.

-"They've got to try and strengthen in and around both penalty boxes," the Fulham commentator said.
+"They've got to try to strengthen in and around both penalty boxes," the Fulham commentator said.

-"They need support for Mitrovic in the final third, he's had a wonderful season and next season is going to be harder.
+"They need support for Mitrovic in the final third.
+He's had a wonderful season and next season is going to be harder.

 "They also need to replace Fabio Carvalho, he's had a brilliant season too, it's a shame he's going to be leaving the club but Tony Khan and his recruitment team are already working on replacement options.